I had been teaching in special education and attended many IEP meetings for nearly two decades when my son was diagnosed with Autism…

 If selected to be part of an inclusion program (remain in a mainstream classroom), it can be difficult for the child to get all of the help and attention needed to meet their goals.

 Keep in mind if your child is part of a special education inclusion program, by law, they will receive additional services and support.
 This should be in their IEP.

 All educators and parents need to focus careful attention on each child’s IEP.
 Failure to do so may cause unneeded disruption in their ability to perform at their best.

 Additional attention and instruction will most likely need to occur outside of the classroom to ensure the child reaches their goals as efficiently and quickly as possible.
 Supplemental learning through special education tutoring is increasing in demand throughout the US.

 As classroom sizes continue to climb, and budgets continue to fall, parents are taking their child’s educational needs into their own hands.

 Things To Remember

 In the end, one should always weigh the pros and cons of an IEP.
-Though special education programs have been around for several decades and millions of children have benefited, the process isn’t perfect.
+Even though special education programs have been around for several decades and it benefits millions of children, the process isn’t perfect.